 Bank funds readily available

 Banks still view residential property as a solid long term investment: why else would they be prepared to lend you 80% of the purchase price?
 The mortgage investment sector is very competitive, which is good news for investors who have scope to negotiate rates below advertised levels.
 There has never been more choice of products, interest rates and banks to select from that are willing to lend against property.
+We buy houses in Arlington Tx.

 Long term investment